Skin Contact Wine (aka Orange Wine): An In-Depth Guide

 If skin contact gives color, is orange wine the same thing as its lookalike, rosé?

 Well, not really.
-Let us explain.
+Let me explain.

 Bottom line?

-And now it’s time to move on to how you can pair these delicious wine bottles.
+Now, let’s move on to how you can pair these delicious wine bottles.

-The complex and aromatic features make them a good pairing with earthy vegetarian food and a variety of cheeses
+The complex and aromatic features make them a good pairing with earthy vegetarian food and a variety of cheeses.

-But there is more.
+But there's more.

 Orange wines are also great to pair with: